Philippines offers eight bases to U.S. under new military deal

 China’s official Xinhua news agency, in an English-language commentary, said the EDCA would only escalate tension and “could push the situation to the brink of war”.

-“The deal is groundless because China, which sticks to a defensive defence policy, has never coerced any country on the South China Sea issue,” it said.
-(Reporting By Manuel Mogato; Additional reporting by Ben Blanchard in BEIJING; Editing vy Nick Macfie)
+“The deal is groundless because China, which sticks to a defensive defense policy, has never coerced any country on the South China Sea issue,” it said.

+Reporting By Manuel Mogato; Additional reporting by Ben Blanchard in BEIJING; Editing vy Nick Macfie